- Online Shopping Statistics – Do the Numbers Count?

 14. Product reviews in a star format or number format

-Customer reviews produce something known as social evidence, a theory that claims that individuals are impacted by those around them.
+Customer reviews produce something known as social evidence, a theory that claims that those around them impact individuals.
 If you like, you can customize the look of your store’s product review forms to appear in the shape of a star to give them more creativity and uniqueness.

 Product reviews in a number format are usually used in the case of travel booking.